Compare two cars

 Verdict

 Seat is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car beats the other contender by far, making it the best choice without even considering other things.
-From there things take a different direction, with Seat offering somewhat better performance, just enough to call it quicker.
-To make things even better, it consumps less fuel!
-I believe that, when we take all into account, we have only one winner here - the Seat.
+When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out. the Spanish car is in a different dimension economy-wise, and many people will find that crucial.
+No mistake, whatever you decide here, but I'd still go for the Seat.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.